ONLC-Classes/XTBI10---Tableau-Desktop-Level-1/TableauForBeginners_InstructorReadMeFile.md

 called "Sales Color" from the solution into their Workbook. -- you should demo this for the students if possible.**

-**Page 154 -- you can demo or you can do this with the students.
+**Page 154** -- you can demo or you can do this with the students.
 The point is "dual axis".
 The directions are confusing.
 On page 155, Step
 \#7 should be the FIRST Latitude changed to circles, NOT the second.
 The second should be a filled map.
 THEN, create less confusion by having the students "Edit the colors" on the filled map by dragging the opaque button to the left.
-This will leave muted colors so that the top chart's "circles" will show up better. **
+This will leave muted colors so that the top chart's "circles" will show up better.

-**Page 157 -- They have you pick a Quick Table Calculation, but the picture in the book isn't great.
-They should pick "Percent of Total" -- Also, after the pie chart is done, change "standard view" to "entire view" to make pie chart bigger.**
+**Page 157** -- They have you pick a Quick Table Calculation, but the picture in the book isn't great.
+They should pick "Percent of Total" -- Also, after the pie chart is done, change "standard view" to "entire view" to make pie chart bigger.

-**Glitch: Donut Chart -- Page 158.
+**Glitch** -- Donut Chart -- Page 158.
 Step \#2, After they drag "Number of Records" onto the row, have them choose "Attribute" off the list.
 This size will be the best for this chart.
-Then after Step \#7, have the students change to "Entire View" up in toolbar combo box.**
+Then after Step \#7, have the students change to "Entire View" up in toolbar combo box.

-**Pages 160 and 162 -- Bar Charts -- Might need for students to use "SWAP" button to get the bars Vertical, instead of horizontal.**
+**Pages 160 and 162 -- Bar Charts** -- Might need for students to use "SWAP" button to get the bars Vertical, instead of horizontal.

-**Glitch: Page 169 -- After Step \#3, they ask students to select options.
+**Glitch** -- Page 169 -- After Step \#3, they ask students to select
+options.
 Just have them click OK.
-They won't be familiar with any options until they see what the reference line will be.**
+They won't be familiar with any options until they see what the reference line will be.

-**Chapter 12 -- Dashboards **
+**Chapter 12 -- Dashboards**

 The finished VISUALIZATION files for this lab have files in them, also, they are located at this URL: <http://tabsoft.co/2ppFixC> - (all the files are complete and can be used for demos if desired, instead of workbook solutions)

-**Estimated Timing: Lecture, Demos: 20-30 minutes -- You will need to explain the difference between Dashboards and Stories.
-Also, if you have extra time, you can introduce the other types of "actions" in the dashboard, other than filter.**
+**Estimated Timing: Lecture, Demos: 20-30 minutes** -- You will need to explain the difference between Dashboards and Stories.
+Also, if you have extra time, you can introduce the other types of "actions" in the dashboard, other than filter.

-**Exercises 20-30 minutes depending on audience and your time frame. **
+**Exercises 20-30 minutes depending on audience and your time frame.**

-**Glitch: Page 180 -- Step \#2 -- the charts should read: Heat Maps,
+**Glitch** -- Page 180 -- Step \#2 -- the charts should read: Heat Maps,
 Bars, Tables.
 Also, the SEGMENT filter is part of the HEAT MAPS chart, not the Bar/Combo chart.
 Also, the pull down menu they refer to in Step
-\#3, is actually under the "Apply to Worksheets" menu.**
+\#3, is actually under the "Apply to Worksheets" menu.

 **Chapter 13 -- Server Deployment**